catid/calico/README.md

 ## Details

+#### Setup

-The single 32 byte key provided to `calico_key` is expanded into keys for VHash, the first outgoing IV, and the 32 byte ChaCha-14 key, for both the stream and the datagram modes.
-Each mode gets its own first IV and key.
-Each side gets their own set of unique keys.
-And each side decides which of the keys to use, based on the `role` parameter: Either `CALICO_INITIATOR` or `CALICO_RESPONDER`.
+The single 32 byte key provided to `calico_key` is expanded into two encryption keys for stream-mode output, and two encryption keys for datagram-mode output.
+Each user decides which of the keys to use, based on their role: `CALICO_INITIATOR` or `CALICO_RESPONDER`.

+The remote-expected and next-local IV for datagram/stream modes are set to 0.

+#### Modes

+The user can choose to encrypt either in "stream" or "datagram" mode.
+These modes correspond to different keys and different next-local IVs.

+In datagram mode, the overhead added by encryption includes the Message Authentication Code (MAC) tag, and the unique IV corresponding to the message.
+The IVs are incremented by one each time to ensure they are unique and to simplify the code.
+The overhead for IV takes 3 bytes, tuned for expected file transfer data rates up to 10 GB/s.
+The overhead for the MAC tag takes 8 bytes.
+So overall datagram mode overhead is 11 bytes.

+In stream mode, intended for TCP transport, there is no need to explicitly send the IV used for each message as this can be inferred implicitly by the order in which the data is received.
+3 bytes are saved and only the MAC tag is transmitted as overhead.
+So overall stream mode overhead is 8 bytes.

+To save roughly 150 bytes, the stream mode can be selected exclusively by using the `calico_key_stream_only` function.
+In this mode the Calico state object does not include memory for the datagram IVs nor does it include memory for the bit vector used to avoid replay attacks.

+#### Encryption

+Calico uses the ChaCha14 cipher.

 During encryption, ChaCha-14 is keyed with the endpoint's key and with the message's unique IV number, which increments by 1 for each outgoing message.
 The IV is truncated to the low 3 bytes and will be